zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-06-09-best-test-devices-for-game-development.markdown

 sourceUrl: "http://developers.nravo.com/best-test-devices-for-game-development"
 ---

 Recently I had a task to select Android phones to buy to extend company’s test device list.
-To be more precise, I had to select 4-6 phones that will cover most part of possible hardware configurations (screen size, GPU vendor, etc) taking into account that mainly we make games using Unity 3D.
+To be more precise, I had to select 4-6 phones that will cover most of the possible hardware configurations (screen size, GPU vendor, etc.).
+Taking into account that mainly we make games using Unity 3D.

 #### Why is it important to test on devices with different GPUs?